nickuunn/Active-Directory-Home-Lab/README.md

 <img src="screenshots/21.png" height="80%" width="80%"/>
 <br />
 <br />
-Then scroll down and click on "Advanced system settings," then click on the "Computer Name" tab in the top left corner.  :  <br/>
+Then scroll down and click on "Advanced system settings," then click on the "Computer Name" tab in the top left corner.
+Click on "change" and select the "domain" radio button.
+Type in you domain's name and click "ok."
+Click "ok" on the error message that pops up, we will address that:  <br/>
 <img src="screenshots/22.png" height="80%" width="80%"/>
 <br />
 <br />